 Farm Business Planning

-If you have taken the Explore Farming course and decided that you want to start your own farm business, the Farm Business Planning Course is your next step.
+If you've taken our Explore Farming course and decided that you are ready to start your own farm business, the Farm Business Planning Course is your next step.

 In this course, you will learn how to:

 - Identify goals and timelines for your farm business

 - Identify your assets and the resources available to you to start a successful business

 - Select the products that you want to market